amzker/ParrotSec-Andy-Builder/README.md

 **3.This is builder ,that build 1st Program?**
 > Basically no, I Code it today (12-6-19)
-I firstly used pi binary & set it for android
+II firstly used pi binary & set it for android
 & also not this type systematic,build Environment

 **4.which OS used during build**
-> Latest Parrot
+> Latest ParrotSec Android on Your Android

 **5.Why i create builder in bash**
 > Because anyone who building, get full idea & concept